d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

 to get right is the capture settings in terms of interlacing, framerate, resolution and such.

+I did this so that I'd have a baseline version to compare with after I went through all the trouble of this raw RF capture method.
+I was also concerned I might ruin some of the tapes in the process and a low quality capture is better than nothing.

 ## A Note About Hi-Fi Audio

 I didn't know this going in and it cost me some time.
 Hi-Fi audio is a